-The Family Nurse Practitioner track prepares baccalaureate registered nurses seeking to become Advance Practice Nurses who provide primary health care to clients across the life-span.
-Admission for this track is in the spring and fall semester.
-This track includes online didactic coursework, and clinical practicums.
+The Family Nurse Practitioner (FNP) track prepares baccalaureate registered nurses seeking to become Advanced Practice Nurses who provide primary health care to clients across the life-span.
+Admission for this track is in the spring and fall semesters.
+This track includes online didactic coursework and clinical practicums.

 FNP Program Overview